awslabs/clickstream-analytics-on-aws/docs/en/pipeline-mgmt/data-processing/configure-execution-para.md

 By default, the EMR Serverless job is configured with [default settings][jobs-spark], which is suitable for most cases, e.g., hourly processing.

-If your data volume is enormous, e.g., row counts of the total batch exceed 100,000,000, the default settings may not fit this situation, which will cause the EMR job to fail.
+If your data volume is enormous, e.g., total row counts of a batch exceed 100,000,000, the default settings may not fit this situation, which will cause the EMR job to fail.
 It would help if you changed the configuration of your EMR Spark job.

 You can configure the resources used by the EMR spark job by adding the file `s3://{PipelineS3Bucket}/{PipelineS3Prefix}{ProjectId}/config/spark-config.json` in the S3 bucket.